 The school opening time is 9.10am and all children are expected to have arrived at the school by this time.
 We believe that supporting children in being punctual leads to good habits for life and means that classes are not disturbed by the late arrival of children.
-Those who are not on time will be required to fill a Late Arrival Book and contact will be made with parents of children who are consistently late.
-In the event of a child needing to attend an appointment or other reason for being late, parents are asked to send in a note with the child.

 In order to facilitate attendance at 9.10am, a lead-in time is available, from 9am onwards.
 During this time (9-9.10am) children are supervised (either in the hall/ front yard depending on the time of year).
-The Board of Management does not accept responsibility for children who arrive before this time, as they are unsupervised and therefore unsafe.
-The bell rings at 9.10am and a short assembly is held.
-Once assembly is over, teachers escort children to their respective classrooms.
+NB: The Board of Management does not accept responsibility for children who arrive before this time, as they are unsupervised and therefore unsafe.